Vedu16201/Coder-s-Ready-MIPP-Task-1--Global-Terrorism/README.md

 >  **Task 1 - Global Terrorism**

+- **-Objective :**

+- Perform ‘Exploratory Data Analysis’ on dataset ‘Indian Premier League’

-- **-Objective :As a security/defense analyst,my task is to find out the hot zones of terrorism._**
+- As a sports analyst, find out the most successful teams, players and factors contributing win or loss of a team.

+- Suggest teams or players a company should endorse for its products.

 ## TECHNOLOGIES AND LIBRARIES USED: